vivaria/edisonrul.ing/docs/source/cards/p/power-injector.md

 ### Card Rulings

-●Paying 600 Life Points is a cost.
+*   Paying 600 Life Points is a cost.
-●Only Psychic-Type monsters face-up on the field when Power Injector's effect resolves are affected.
+*   Only Psychic-Type monsters face-up on the field when Power Injector's effect resolves are affected.